 The Annual General Meeting should be publicised well in advance.
 The finalised agenda should be circulated prior to the meeting, including a detailed description of the motions to allow Shareholders to cast an informed vote.
-The agenda should be strictly adhered to.
+Consideration should be given to the practicalities of the slow and inefficient distribution of materials by custodians.
+While the Board will no doubt be advised as to an appropriate timetable, they must take responsibility for the final decision.
+Similarly, while they might delegate various duties to third parties (such as the distribution of proxy materials) they cannot eschew their responsibility of ensuring their satisfactory performance.